The Farndale Story

 c1230 to c1310

-Perhaps the earliest identifiable individual member of our family, who cleared and then settled in Farndale
+Perhaps the earliest identifiable individual of the ancestral story, who cleared and then settled in Farndale

 Simon The Miller of Farndale